tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 ```

 To use the class in a piece of code in a different namespace you can refer to
-it by it's fully qualified class name (FQCN) like so:
+it by its fully qualified class name (FQCN) like so:

 ```php
 <?php